-There seem to be many misunderstandings about Leetcode (or algorithm problems), such as the need to memorize all Leetcode problems before going for an interview, or that algorithm problems are intelligence tests (so problem-solving ability cannot be improved through practice).
-Many people criticize algorithm interviews as being disconnected from work, but we have no control over how each company interviews candidates, and discussing this has no help in passing the interview.
-Here I want to share how I use deliberate practice to practice algorithm problems.
+There seem to be many misunderstandings about Leetcode (or algorithm problems), such as the idea that you need to memorize all the Leetcode problems before going to an interview, or that algorithm questions are like IQ tests (so you can’t improve your problem-solving skills through practice).
+Many people criticize algorithm interviews for being disconnected from real work, but we can’t control how each company conducts interviews, and discussing this won’t help in passing the interview.
+I’d like to share how I engaged in “deliberate practice” for algorithms, going from a rating of 1664 to 2146 in three months.

 Leetcode